9 Ways to Get Free Clothing

 Or what if you were able to make money from your wardrobe?

-If I bought them brand new, it would cost a few hundred dollars per dress.
+If we bought them brand new, it would cost a few hundred dollars per dress.

-So how do I get my clothing for free?
+So how do we get our clothing for free?

 1. Reselling

-By selling off the clothes I no longer wear, I am always able to buy more when I feel like it.
+By selling off the clothes we no longer wear, we are always able to buy more when we feel like it.

-How it works is I buy specific brands second hand or on clearance.
+How it works is we buy specific brands second hand or on clearance.

-When I am done with them or my kids outgrow them, we sell them and shop again.
+When we are done with them or kids outgrow them, we sell them and shop again.

-More often than not, I make a profit on the clothing as well.
+More often than not, we make a profit on the clothing as well.

-Brands such as Cue, Review, Hell Bunny, Collectif, Kitten D’Amour and similar cost a few hundred brand new but I can usually get them second-hand for $1 to $10.
+Brands such as Cue, Review, Hell Bunny, Collectif, Kitten D’Amour and similar cost a few hundred brand new but we can usually get them second-hand for $1 to $10.

-When I sell these brands, I typically sell them for $50+
+When we sell these brands, we typically sell them for $50+

 Some of the shops have $2 tags or racks and 50% off certain coloured tags.